 Scholars will receive:

-- Membership in a vibrant community of Scholars, Mentors, and Fellows, all of whom are leaders in their respective disciplines and sectors;
+- Membership in a vibrant community of Scholars, Mentors, and Fellows;

-- Opportunities to acquire greater proficiency in Canada’s official languages (French and English) as well as Indigenous languages;
+- Opportunities to acquire greater proficiency in Canada’s official languages as well as Indigenous languages;

 - Up to $40,000 per year for three years to cover tuition and reasonable living expenses;

-- Up to $20,000 per year for three years, as a research, networking, and travel allowance.
-This funding may also be used for activities related to the learning of languages; and
+- Up to $20,000 per year for three years, as a research, networking, and travel allowance; and

 - Lifelong membership in the Foundation’s alumni network.

-- If they are not fluently bilingual in both of Canada’s Official Languages (French and English), take steps, through formal or informal training, to improve their proficiency in the Official Language with which they are less familiar.
+- If not fluently bilingual in both of Canada’s Official Languages, take steps to improve their proficiency in the Official Language with which they are less familiar.
 Scholars also commit to becoming more familiar with Canada’s Indigenous Languages through the leadership program.